psas/procedure-book/11-PreLaunch.markdown

     1. Watch fin movement through RasPiCam stream
  1. GPS
     1. In telemetry viewer wait for good GPS Lock
+ 1. Full system check:
+    1. With IMU on, rotate the rocket about all axises for the IMU calibration procedure

 ## Post Check Power Down